PPBDS/tutorial.helpers/vignettes/instructions.md

 Again, this code only works if you are in the tutorial directory, not in the higher directory of the R project itself.
 Also, the first two commands are commented out, unless you are running them by hand to create the object.

 What happens if the data is too large?
 See the "Arrow" tutorial in the [**r4ds.tutorials**](https://ppbds.github.io/r4ds.tutorials/) for an example.
-First, we generally switch away from Code Exercises and use Written Exercises.
+First, we generally switch away from code exercises and use written exercises.
 Students run the required commands and then copy/paste the command/response.
-Big downloads don't work well in Exercise code chunks.
+Big downloads don't work well in exercise code chunks.
 Second, we create small versions of this big data in the global `setup` chunk.
-This allows us to create Test code chunks for most of the exercises which follow.
+This allows us to create test code chunks for most of the exercises which follow.
 These tests will run much more quickly with this smaller data.
 Also, for any package on CRAN, we need to keep the overall size of the package as small as possible.

 ### Images